jason-dever/summer-of-code/WhoAmI/src/README.md

-This is a project I made for my grade 12 philosophy class.
-It's a terminal interface that my teacher would use to explore my different selves.
-Made using the ncurses library.
+## This is a project I made for my grade 12 philosophy class.
+#### It's a terminal interface (made with ncurses) that my teacher would use to explore my different selves.

 All of the philosophy work was in actual-work.c and has been removed.